Indonesia Diving Holidays

 Visit the UK Indonesian Embassy website for current requirements.

 Common but avoidable health concerns while on vacation here are contaminated food, water and ice that can lead to diarrhoea, dehydration and hepatitis A or E. Make sure you drink only bottled drinking water.
 Fungal infections are also very common.
-Wear loose clothes, wash frequently, and dry yourself carefully.
+Wear loose clothes, wash frequently, and dry yourself after diving or showering carefully.

 This is a malarial area in general, but some areas such as Bali are mainly malaria-free.
 Self-diagnosis and treatment of any medical problem can be risky, so you should always seek medical help.
 It's recommended that you seek medical advice about immunisations at least 6 weeks before your trip.